flexroad/gritbox/readme.md

 It is CRITICAL that whole `app`, `log` and `temp` directories are NOT accessible directly via a web browser!
 See [security warning](http://nette.org/security-warning).

+Grunt and Grunt plugins are installed and managed via npm, the Node.js package manager.
+So be sure, you have them installed.
+Also, you have to have installed Grunt and Bower.

+After you have Gritbox downloaded by Composer, run

+		npm install

+which will install all Grunt packages into `node_modules` directory.

+Then run

+		bower install

+which will install CSS and JS libraires into `www/components` directory.

 License
 -------